YuLin12345/Sneaker-Notify/README.md

 Sneaker/Restock Notify via Twitter coded in Python using Scrapy.
 #
-Status: **Under Development**
+Status: **Under Development.
+If Interested feel free to follow W_Notify on Twitter**

 Description: Crawl a list of sneaker websites.
-Once new product goes live or restocks, alert the user via tweet, Twitter with date, time, item name, and link.
+Once new product goes live or restocks and contains certain keywords, alert the user via tweet, Twitter with date, time, item name, and link.

 #
 **Supported Sites List:**